ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 ```

 The other way to deal with exceptional situations in OCaml is by returning a
-value of a type which can represent either the correct result or an error, for
+value of a type that can represent either the correct result or an error, e.g.,
-example the built-in polymorphic `option` type, which is defined as:
+the built-in polymorphic `option` type:

 ```ocaml
 # type 'a option = None | Some of 'a;;